demondragong/Project-10-Bank-API/README.md

 - [Node.js v12](https://nodejs.org/en/)
 - [MongoDB Community Server](https://www.mongodb.com/try/download/community)

-Please make sure you have the right versions and download both packages.
+Make sure you have the right versions and download both packages.
 You can verify this by using the following commands in your terminal:

 ```bash
 # Check Node.js version